dgsasha/qualia-gtk-theme/README.md

 This script allows you to configure, install, and update the theme.
 ```

-#### Available accent colors:
+#### Available Accent Colors:
 ![Accent Colors](.github/images/accents.png)

-### Important!
+### Light/Dark Theme
 The themes won't automatically update if you change the light/dark theme preference in GNOME.
-You will either have to use `./install.sh --reconfigure` to switch between the light/dark themes, or if you set the theme to `auto` during configuration, just run `install.sh` and it will update the themes using the current light/dark preference in GNOME.
+It is recommended to set the theme to `auto` during configuration, so when you change the light/dark theme preference in GNOME you can just run `./install.sh` afterwards to update the themes using the new preference.

 ## Updating
 The install script will handle updating the themes.

-Your previous configuration will be used again unless you use the `--reconfigure` option.

-Only the themes that have changes will be updated, if you want to reinstall all of the themes, use the `--force` option.
 ```
 git pull
 ```
 ```
 ./install.sh
 ```

+Your previous configuration will be used again unless you use the `--reconfigure` option.

+Only the themes that have changes will be updated, if you want to reinstall all of the themes, use the `--force` option.

 ## Uninstalling
 Before uninstalling, use GNOME Tweaks to change the themes to something else to avoid any issues.